omar-bahaa/cloud-project/GUI/Final_Code/README.md

-# please pip all the packages
+1. please pip all the packages
-# Run the project with Pyqt5 only
+2. Run the project with Pyqt5 only
-# Download the UI_design file to complate the process
+3. Download the UI_design file to complثte the process